Abscessed Tooth

 Signs and Symptoms of Dental Abscess

-The main symptoms of tooth abscess are; sensitivity to hot and cold, pain when chewing and biting, swelling of the face or cheek.
+The main symptoms of tooth abscess are; sensitivity to hot and cold, pain when chewing and biting, and swelling of the face or cheek.
 A tooth abscess can also cause fever, swelling in the neck, and pain in the teeth.
 In some cases, a tooth abscess may present with neck, ear, and jawbone pain.

 The tooth abscess may burst, and this time the inflammation accumulated in the area will drain.
 In case of eruption of the tooth abscess, it is necessary to go to the dentist because of the possibility of the infection becoming chronic.